Yes, it happened. Back in 2000 I was incredulous that…

 Many have claimed, as did Marshall McLuhan a century ago, that we are leaving three centuries of a text-based culture towards one based on audio-visual technologies.
 In the mid-19th century large crowds showed up to listen to Stephen Douglas and Abraham Lincoln debate and would patiently listen for hours.
 Now Donald Trump takes his reality TV show into politics and campaigns via semi-literate presidential Twitter bursts.
 If this is the future, I will turn my back on it.

-There is Michel de Montaigne, my role model.
+There is Michel de Montaigne, my hero, the essayist.
 Then there is Abraham Lincoln, and the diarist George Templeton Strong — my focus will be on text, just like with them.
 The written word.
 The interior conversation.
 The ability to see clearly and speak intelligently, if at all possible.
 To understand myself and my place in the world.
 To create.
 To grow my soul.
 To be alive.

 This switch to my personal webpage means I might not engage in the social media slug fests of the day.
 I may not be a “change agent” on social media fighting on the “correct side,” as some seem to have encouraged me to be.